 Market demand for Mountain View homes remains strong.
 Average days on market continues at historically low levels.
 Final sales prices have declined to near at-list levels reflecting fewer competing offers.
 Note that homes selling within the first week or two on market are selling for over this average.

 The supply of new listings have returned to 2014-2019 levels after a significant jump in 2020.
 This chart is updated at year-end.

 Mountain View homes start at $1.5M.
 The above chart shows the distribution single family residences by price range and number of bedrooms.

-The above scatter chart shows both the distribution of home sizes and how the $ per SQFT for Mountain View homes varies.
-Each dot represents one closed sale during 2017.
+The $/SQFT for Mountain View homes varies widely.
+The above chart shows both the distribution of home sizes and how the $ per SQFT varies.
+Each dot represents one closed sale during 2021.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.